wikibrikofix/tuya_thermostat_zrd/README.md

 That's it, the thermostat is ready to go.

 > [!WARNING]
 > Attention!!!
 If the thermostat remains with the old name after a successful update and all the above instructions have been followed, remove it from the network, reboot z2m and pair it again.
-If during the pairing process the thermostat blinks with the network icon but nothing happens, remove power from the thermostat (de-energize) and re-power it.
+If during the pairing process the thermostat blinks with the network icon but nothing happens, remove power from the thermostat (unplug it from electricity) and re-power it.

 In Home Assistant, it looks like this